npg70/galbreath-old/people/galbreath-john-1680.md

 [^samuel-birth]: OPR Campbeltown, baptism of [Samuel Galbreath](/sources/opr-campbeltown-births.md#1725-08-08-samuel-galbreath)

-[^archibald2-birth]: OPR Campbeltown, baptism of [Archibald Galbreath](/sources/opr-campbeltown-births.md#1729-07-00-archibald-galbreath)
+[^archibald2-birth]: OPR Campbeltown, baptism of [Archibald Galbreath](/sources/opr-campbeltown-births.md#1729-07-00-archibald-galbreath).
+Two records, but the older one states the child is "natural" (not legitimate).